 Everyone goes through these four stages.
 It does not matter if we are talking about playing golf, being a sales professional or becoming a manager for the first time.
 It is also important to understand that not only do you go through these four stages with regard to your entire role but also each activity you perform.

-For a sales professional you may be stage 3 when it comes to cold calling but stage 1 when it comes to negotiating a contract.
-It is important for you to be aware you are in each stage of the learning process.
+For a sales professional, you may be stage 3 when it comes to cold calling but stage 1 when it comes to negotiating a contract.
+It is important for you to be aware of where you are in each stage of the learning process.

 These four stages are very similar to the four stages in the Situational Leadership model by Ken Blanchard.
 In Situational Leadership the four stages are: